 Political Campaign Text Message Donations – What You Need To Know

-- The first method would require a person to send an SMS keyword, to a premium SMS short code, registered to the political campaign. (i.e Text DONATE to 68398) Then that person would receive a text message response asking them to confirm their intent to engage in the transaction, and to certify that the’re eligible to make a contribution under the Act and Commission regulations.
+The first method is SMS keyword registration.
+An interested party must send a keyword to a premium SMS short code, registered to the political campaign.
+For example, “Text DONATE to 68398.”
+That person would receive an automated response asking them to confirm the transaction and certify that they’re eligible to contribute under the Act and Commission regulations.

-5) Each political candidate or committee must receive donations through a single SMS short code per election.
+- Each political candidate or committee must receive donations through a single SMS short code per election.
 This means candidates can’t switch short codes mid-election or operate multiple SMS short codes.

-9) If a political candidate or committee receives factored payments that exceed the amount of outpayments due to it, they may not terminate the service or transfer services, programs, or short codes from the SMS provider until it has repaid.
+- If a political candidate or committee receives factored payments that exceed the amount of out payments due, they may not terminate the service or transfer services, programs, or short codes from the SMS provider until it has repaid.
 The SMS provider may require that the political candidate or committee refund to the SMS provider any overpayment that results from a higher than expected number of subscribers refusing to pay text message charges on their bills.
-Similarly, if an SMS provider is charged an adjustment by a “Network Operator” that exceeds the total amount owed by the SMS provider to its customer, the SMS provider may require the customer to repay the factored payment.
+Similarly, if an SMS provider is charged an adjustment by a Network Operator exceeding the total amount owed by the SMS provider to its customer, the SMS provider may require the customer to repay the factored payment.

-10) The SMS provider must remit factored payments to political candidates or committees on a weekly basis.
+- The SMS provider must remit factored payments to political candidates or committees on a weekly basis.

 - The donation amount.